 3. Turn on the TV or radio to create ambient noise which will lessen the shock of sudden loud noises.

-4. Speak calmly to your pet and offer soft massage.
+4. Speak calmly to your pet and offer a soft massage.
 TLC goes a long way in easing anxiety.
 So do treats.

 5. Try an anxiety wrap such as Thundershirts.
 Used by leading behavior experts across the country, these Velcro-wrap shirts comfort pets; akin to the time-tested trick of swaddling an infant.